BlackDevIO/aws-cli/README.md

 # Sample Files For Use In Test Servers

-These files are for the handful of dummy servers.\n The .bashrc and .vimrc are configured to be more user-friendly - making use of colorscheme desert.
+These files are for the handful of dummy servers I spin up.
+The .bashrc and .vimrc are configured to be more user-friendly - making use of colorscheme desert.
 The db_setup.sh script will start a postgres 9.6 docker image and prefill a table with some dummy data.